testkun08080/ReactVite-On-GithubPage/README_EN.md

    ```bash
    npm run deploy
    ```
 6. **Check GitHub Pages:**

-   Check the following URL, or
+   Please also check if the deployment has been completed successfully in GitHub Actions.

-   go to Settings > Pages > Visit Site to see if the application displays correctly.
+   Go to **Settings > Pages > Visit Site** to verify that your application is displayed correctly.
+Alternatively, visit your GitHub Pages URL directly to confirm, for example:
-   Also, check if the deploy is complete in GitHub Actions.
-   Finally, visit your GitHub Pages site like below for final confirmation:

    (https://USER_NAME.github.io/REPO_NAME/)

-   Below is a sample of this page (https://testkun08080.github.io/ReactVite-On-GithubPage/)
+   Here is a sample from this repository:

+   (https://testkun08080.github.io/ReactVite-On-GithubPage/)